 The Drug Enforcement Administration has a classification system for drugs.
 The government considers Schedule I drugs to be the most dangerous because they have no medical use but a high potential for addiction.
 At the other end of the spectrum are Schedule 5 drugs, which have a low potential for abuse.
-Take a closer look at some of the most popular Schedule 2 drugs, why they’re dangerous and how you can overcome an addiction to them.
+Take a closer look at some of the most popular Schedule 2 drugs, why they’re dangerous, and how you can overcome an addiction to them through addiction treatment programs.

 Schedule 2 drugs are substances that have a high potential for abuse.
 Unlike Schedule 1 drugs, some Schedule 2 substances have legitimate medical purposes.
 Nonetheless, many people who take these drugs don’t do so for the right reasons.

 A Schedule 2 drug is highly addictive.
-Users can develop physical and psychological dependencies on Schedule 2 substances.
-The government carefully monitors the use of these drugs in the United States, and obtaining, using or selling them inappropriately is illegal.
+People abusing schedule 2 drugs in Oregon can develop physical and psychological dependencies on Schedule 2 substances.
+The government carefully monitors the use of these drugs in the United States, and obtaining, using, or selling them inappropriately is illegal.
+Examples of Schedule 2 substances include cocaine, methamphetamine, oxycodone, Adderall, and Ritalin.

 Adderall is the brand name for a prescription drug that combines amphetamine and dextroamphetamine.
 Ritalin is the brand name for the prescription drug that contains methylphenidate.
 Both of these substances are Schedule 2 drugs, and both are central nervous stimulants.
 When a doctor prescribes these drugs, Adderall and Ritalin work to treat medical conditions like attention deficit hyperactivity disorder, or ADHD.